antonio081014/WWDC_Learning_Review/README.md

 - [x] 10054 The SwiftUI cookbook for navigation
 - [x] 10056 Compose custom layouts with SwiftUI
 - [x] 10058 SwiftUI on iPad: Organize your interface
+- [x] 10059 The craft of SwiftUI API design: Progressive disclosure
 - [x] 10061 Bring multiple windows to your SwiftUI app
 - [x] 10068 What's new in UIKit
 - [x] 10136 Hello Swift Charts